Skip to main content

 -Cultural heritage: the project fostered knowledge of Mauritian cultural heritage.
 Several tools have been produced aiming at the preservation, restoration, and promotion of Flat Island, an exceptional archaeological site.

--Public historical archaeology: the creation of a freely accessible StoryMap is a tool for disseminating scientific knowledge to the general public.
+-Public historical archaeology: the creation of a freely accessible StoryMap is a tool for disseminating scientific knowledge to public.

-In our era of globalization, ISLand’s deliverables may have an impact on the emerging field of global health, particularly with regard to current European approaches to the migration crisis, where the threat of disease has been ignited as a potentially debilitating consequence of immigration from extra-European countries.
+In our era of globalization, the project had relevance for rethinking current European approaches to the migration crisis.
+Moreover, considering the recent public health crisis, the project highlights the role of anthropological and historical perspectives in informing approaches to effective quarantine policies and infrastructure, reinforcing social equity.
 Quarantine stations represent key sites for studying 'Europe's cultural and social diversity and of its past', one of the Societal Challenges stated in the Horizon 2020 work program.
-The historical archaeology of quarantine sites expands the concept of diversity through a historically informed concept of health, and reflects on how that diversity should be managed in order to 'inform the reflection about present problems and help to find solutions for shaping Europe's future'.
+The historical archaeology of quarantine sites expands the concept of diversity through a historically informed concept of health and reflects on how that diversity should be managed in order to 'inform the reflection about present problems and help to find solutions for shaping Europe's future'.

 Demography trends in Mauritius and major epidemics.